JorelAli/NixOS4Noobs/src/options.md

 > This method is best for finding where your current system's configuration settings are declared

-The `nix-option` command lets you browse the options by name.
+The `nixos-option` command lets you browse the options by name.
 Compared to using the website, this is a lot more tedious and slow.

 ```
 $ nixos-option